-"Nothing from standard physics should be able to produce the signal we're looking for," said Casper.
+ATLAS - we're really in a lot of ways breaking the mold."
+Fred Reines and the neutrino said Casper.
 "It would be an extremely, extremely important discovery.
 We're gambling on something where, if we do win, it'll be a big, big win."

-It'll be big because, as Tait explained, the discovery of dark photons might herald the discovery of a new "fifth force," one that, like the other four, could be a key part of the universe's machinery.

-Fred Reines and the neutrino

-FASER will also be on the lookout for a different kind of particle, one that, like dark matter, rarely interacts with anything: the neutrino, which, co-discovered by UCI physicist Fred Reines in 1956, is the most abundant particle in the universe, and which is part of the process that makes stars burn.
-FASER won't be the first detector to spot a neutrino, but, Casper explained, neutrino observations are rare, and FASER stands to drastically increase the number of high energy neutrino observations, widening understanding of how the particle helps make the universe spin the way it does.

-"No neutrino has ever been detected at the LHC," said Feng.
+It'll be big because, as Tait explained, the discovery of dark photons might herald the discovery of a new "fifth force," one that, like the other four, could be a key part of the Universe's machinery. is part of the process that make stars burn.
+FASER won't be the first detector to spot a neutrino, but, Casper explained, neutrino observations are rare, and FASER stands to drastically increase the number of high energy neutrino observations, widening understanding of how the particle helps make the Universe spin the way it does. physicist Fred Reines in 1956, is the most abundant particle in the Universe, and which FASER will also be on the lookout for a different kind of particle, one that, like dark matter, rarely interacts with anything: the neutrino, which, co-discovered by UCI "No neutrino has ever been detected at the LHC," said Feng.
 "But FASER will detect about 10,000 in the coming three years, opening up a whole new area of research at the LHC."
 When Shively stood in the FASER tunnel on October 5th, it was empty.
 But just seeing the place where years of her and her team's work have gone was, she said, "pretty dang cool."
-In the next couple months, she and the rest of the UCI-led team will start installing FASER in the tunnel, and, come 2021 or 2022, once LHC starts running again, it'll be ready for her and the team to insert an extra coin and see, when they punch the "Fifth Force" button, if something exists beyond the Super Wash cycle.
+In the next couple months, she and the rest of the UCI-led team will start installing FASER in the tunnel, and, come 2021 or 2022, once LHC starts running again, it'll be ready for her and the team to insert an extra coin and see, when they Feature Stories Physics & Astronomy punch the "Fifth Force" button, if something exists beyond the Super Wash cycle.
 "There's always some luck involved, and fortune," said Essig of what the team might find.
 But when it comes to the first-of-its-kind detector, Essig added: "Some people make their luck."